 Him: ‘All square would be poetic, don’t you think?
 I mean, if that’s how it finished?
 Friends united, honours even, a fair reflection of the way the round’s gone?
 Sound good to you?’

-We hugged like brothers and adjourned to some cold beers where it transpired, we’d both shot miserable ninety-sevens; utter rubbish, obviously, but an utterly wonderful day; not only that but – literally – we still had all our balls.
+We hugged like brothers and adjourned to some cold beers where it transpired, we’d both shot miserable ninety-sevens; utter rubbish, obviously, but at least we – literally – still had all our balls.
 No question, if the Lions win the series on Saturday that’ll be something I’ll remember to my dying day but – forgive me – perhaps not quite as fondly as hanging on for a half at Chamberlain Park with ‘Beef‘ Johnston.